 Yes, but only for case law, not statutes, rules, or other sources.
 BarBooks™ includes links to cases that are included in the Fastcase database.
 Click on a case citation link to open the case in Fastcase.
-If you want to open the case in a separate tab or window, right-click on the link and select the open option you want.
+If you are not an active member of the OSB, the links will point to a public Fastcase page with the case.

 How often will the online database be updated?

-How many books are included in the BarBooks™ online library?
+How many books are included in the online database?

 How do I log out of BarBooks™?

-When you are in BarBooks™ you are in part of the members only part of the bar's website.
+When you are in BarBooks™ you are in the members only part of the bar's website.
 To log out of BarBooks™ you must log out of this members only system.
-Click on the OSB Legal Publications logo in the top left corner of your browser to return to the Member Login page and click on the Logout button in the top right corner.
+Click on the OSB Dashboard link at the bottom of any page, then click the Sign Out button in the top right corner.

-What should I do if I find a missing section or broken link in the BarBooks™ database?
+What should I do if I find a missing section or broken link in the BarBooks™ library?